saduineveld/DEQN_workshop/Running_locally.md

 - installing the same package with pip using venv should also work

-## Creating environment "DEQN_fork" from DEQN.yaml using conda
+## Creating environment "env_tf212_p311" from DEQN.yaml using conda
-conda env create -f DEQN_fork.yaml conda activate DEQN_fork
+conda env create -f env_tf212_p311.yaml conda activate env_tf212_p311

-## Creating environment similar to DEQN_fork from scath using conda
+## Creating environment similar to env_tf212_p311 from scath using conda
 - packages to install are (in brackets the versions I installed): python (3.11.9) tensorflow (2.12)
+XX hydra, yaml, packaging? add conda-forge channel?
+XX

 Note: it's best to first install packages that can be installed with conda, and then install the packages that can only be installed through pip
 - conda create --<environment_name> (create environment)
 - conda activate <environment_name>
 - conda install python==3.11.9

 - pip install tensorflow==2.12